 Yet there's other notable moments in those tales.
 Colin noted in his posts how Batman was quite far from Grant Morrison's "can beat anyone with enough prep time" ubermensch; in these tales, Batman is almost never prepared, instead flinging himself into situations where he's repeatedly beaten over the head.
 As Colin notes, Batman seems to be more of an adrenaline junkie than a cerebral detective/scientist.

-There are two different stories in this volume in which Batman is shot (Detective Comics #29 & 33); weirdly, both times he's shot in the left breast.
+There are two different stories in this volume in which Batman is shot (Detective Comics #29 & 33); weirdly, both times he's shot in the right breast.
 The first time it happens because he stops to interrogate two henchmen while a third surprises him; even though Batman's gun is in his hand, the third henchman still gets the drop on him (since this is pre-Alfred, Bruce has to visit his family doctor to have his wound stitched up).
 The second time, he's about to destroy the villain's dirigible by hacking it up with an axe (one supposes he'd be a few hours on that job) when the villain enters the room from behind him and shoots him in the back.
 Poor butterfly.
 He reveals he was wearing a bulletproof vest, yet leaves a large puddle of blood and has to be patched up again.

 Was Batman a terrifying creature of the night pre-Robin?
 Not especially.
 We contemporary readers have been indoctrinated with the idea that Bruce dresses up as a bat because criminals find it frightening.
 Not so much in the 1930s - in fact, in Detective Comics #34 when he sneaks into an underground lair he's greeted by an unafraid henchman declaring "A drunk!
 Probably from a bal masque.
 Get his wallet."
 This is the ideal Batman?
 The one who is targeted for mugging by petty criminals?